Raasaleela: Production

-Raasaleela is a remake of the Tamil film Unarchigal, which also starred Kamal Haasan, but got released before the original.
+Raasaleela was first filmed in Tamil as Unarchigal, which also starred Kamal Haasan, but Raasaleela released first.
 The film directed by N. Sankaran Nair, story written by R. C. Sakthi and Kamal Haasan.
 The final length of the film's prints were 3547.10 m long.

 Remake

 In 2012, Majeed Marangery remade the film with the same title.
 However, it failed to repeat the success.

 Soundtrack

 The music was composed by Salil Chowdhary and the lyrics were written by Vayalar Ramavarma.